Praveendwivediii/Leetcode-SQL-50/10) 1661. Average Time of Process per Machine/README.md

 - Each `process_id` has exactly one `start` and one `end` row.
 - Each machine can run multiple processes.
 - Output should have two columns: `machine_id` and `processing_time`.

+---

+## ✅ Solution Approach:
+We perform a **self join** on the `Activity` table to pair `start` and `end` records for each process.
+Then, compute the time difference and take the average for each machine.